 Cyndi oversees all things Miry's List related including administration, marketing, program development and overall strategy for our organization.
 Cyndi got involved with Miry's List at the very beginning, crowdsourcing supplies for new arrival families in El Cajon.
 Her empathetic and intuitive nature paired with her stoic determination has helped Miry's List grow into the movement it is today.

 Passionate about community activism, Cyndi believes it is her obligation to serve anyone in a more vulnerable position than herself.
 Cyndi serves as the Vice President of the Eagle Rock Neighborhood Council and works hard to keep things civil at council meetings.

-Cyndi is an accomplished marketing executive and industry veteran, with 16 years experience leading media strategy for Blue chip companies at global media agencies.
+Cyndi is an accomplished marketing executive and industry veteran, with almost 20 years experience leading media strategy for Blue chip companies at global media agencies.
 She is currently the Vice President of Marketing at NOM, an Ad Tech company that empowers brands to reach the full potential of their media buys and video performance across social properties.